Reader for lightcurves from the ZTF Public Data Release

 metadata for each object in a lightcurve file.
 RCID map files

-*.rcid_map) contain lightcurve file metadata that facilitates faster
+*.radec_map) contain binary search trees that facilitates faster

 matching of multiple colors for individual objects.